-Home Remedies for GERD – How to Get the Most Out of Your ACV…
+How to Get the Most Out of Your ACV…

 The most effective way to take apple cider vinegar is by using a combination of the liquid and the capsules.
 With the liquid, mix two tablespoons of filtered water with one teaspoon of ACV and drink 5-10 minutes before each meal.
-Before swallowing though, hold and swash the mixture in your mouth for five to ten seconds first to promote saliva production.
+Before swallowing though, hold and swish the mixture in your mouth for five to ten seconds first to promote saliva production.
 This helps to digest food in the mouth when you eat and also promotes stomach acid production.
 It also kicks the gastric juices into gear so they start flowing faster and more efficiently, resulting in improved digestion and assimilation of your food and nutrients.

-Natural Remedies for Acid Reflux – Make Sure You Buy the Right Type of ACV…
+Make Sure You Buy the Right Type of ACV…

 Wheat grass, barley grass, chlorella and spirulina also contain some very potent antioxidants and chlorophyll (the green pigment in plants).
 Chlorophyll contains many important nutrients and is a strong gut soother and mucosal lining healer.
-Severe acid reflux and heartburn can damage the wall and lining of the stomach and esophagus (and cause cancer and other very serious health problems) so supplementing with these “live” foods is crucial for the protection and healing of these vital organs.
+Severe acid reflux and heartburn can damage the wall and lining of the stomach and esophagus (and cause cancer and other serious health problems) so supplementing with these “live” foods is crucial for the protection and healing of these vital organs.

-Home Remedies for GERD – Where Do You Find These Foods?
+Where Do You Find These Foods?

-You only need to take one of these green foods daily so we recommend you go with the one that’s most affordable for you and easiest to take.
+You only need to take one of these green foods daily so we recommend you go with the one that’s most affordable and easiest to take.
 Once again, you can purchase any of them online or from any good health food outlet in either capsule or powdered form.
-For acid reflux and heartburn sufferers, they are best taken with food or immediately after eating.
+For acid reflux and heartburn sufferers, they're best taken with food or immediately after eating.
 Also try and go for the dehydrated varieties over the juiced varieties if you can as these contain more natural plant fibers (which are good for your digestive system).
 For dosages, follow the directions on the bottle.

-Home Remedies for Acid Reflux – Best Sources for These Nutrients…
+Best Sources of These Nutrients…

-So be sure to go out and buy some raw organic, extra virgin coconut oil and have a tablespoon with your meal or mixed in a smoothie (half the amount for children).
+So be sure to go out and purchase some raw organic, extra virgin coconut oil and have a tablespoon with your meal or mixed in a smoothie (half the amount for children).
 And make sure you use it in your cooking as much as you possibly can as well!

 Hydrochloric acid is naturally produced by the cells of the stomach and is one of the substances that helps to break food down.
 Most acid reflux and heartburn sufferers have low hydrochloric acid production so taking a betaine hydrochloric acid supplement is a good idea.
 The other benefit of taking betaine is it also helps to kill the H. pylori bacteria in the gut.
 You can buy betaine hydrochloric acid supplements from most health food stores or online.
-For dosages, just follow the directions on the bottle.
+For dosages, simply follow the directions on the bottle.

 A recent study showed that astaxanthin was far more effective at alleviating the symptoms of GERD and heartburn than a placebo.
 And it was found to be especially beneficial for those with advanced helicobacter pylori infection!